 The custom audio manipulation tools go well beyond what is needed for a simple podcast, yet the ones you will use work very well.
-The software further enhanced by the many third-party effect plugins available for absolute customization.
+The software is further enhanced by the many third-party effect plugins available for absolute customization.

-Surprisingly, with its many complex features and tools, Logic Pro X still manages to offer a relatively easy to learn interface.
+Surprisingly, with its many complex features and tools, Logic Pro X still manages to offer a relatively easy-to-learn interface.
 This is not to say you will need some practice as a beginner, but it is not as hard to learn as other software on this list.